aritzmaeso/Pulsometer/README.md

  - Tools->Programmer->Arduino as ISP (ATtiny Core).

  **NOTE:** To upload a program to the ATtiny85, it is important not to have connected any other component.
+ **ARGAZKIA konektua attiny**

 Upload the program and check if in the message it is "Done uploading".

+### 3rd step: Modification of the program

+This program is modified to our liking to see it on the dislpay.
+So you can put what suits you best.
+**ARGAZKIA KAIXO...**

+When you have these modifications done, upload it as explained before.

+### 4th step: Connections.

+Since the Attiny85 configurations are done, now we will connect the display and the MAX30102 to the microcontroller.
+**ARGAZKIA DENA KONEKTUA*

+Take it into account that the display we have used it is a SSD1306 128x64 OLED so if you have a display with other dimensions you will need to change the coordinates of the words you whant to put.
+**ARGAZKIA HITZEN KORDENADAK**